AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 saeculum et in saeculum et adhuc*, forever and further), and insists that evil, being a negation, cannot be eternal.[^247]

-Dr. Bigg sums up Origen\'s views: "Slowly yet certainly the blessed change must come, the purifying fire must eat up the dross and leave the pure gold....
+Dr. Bigg sums up Origen's views: "Slowly yet certainly the blessed change must come, the purifying fire must eat up the dross and leave the pure gold....
 One by one we shall enter into rest, never to stray again.
 Then when death, the last enemy, is destroyed, when the tale of his